Noctis/kickstart-app/docs/cookbook/Removing_Database_Connectivity.md

 some database credentials are provided in the `.env` file.
 They don't need to be valid, they just need to be defined.
 But not all applications need a database connection to work properly.
 Here's what to do to get rid of it.

-**WARNING: This guide assumes one has at least basic OOP-in-PHP knowledge.
+**WARNING: This guide assumes you have at least basic OOP-in-PHP knowledge.
 When a file needs to be modified, this guide will not explicitly state which lines need to be changed and how.**

 Edit `bootstrap.php` file and remove the following lines: